 And yet, the approach of giving prospects money so that they become customers is surprisingly common.
 Humans are amazing at optimizing for the goal that’s set for them; the CEO asked for new customers?
 Great, we’ll give each consumer $20 to give our product a shot!..

 - Modeling LTV is difficult.
 You need lots of data: transaction logs of previous customers who signed up with you and made a bunch of purchases.
 You need a statistical model that predicts how much, and how often, a given consumer will buy in the long-run, given their behavior in the first ~30 days.
 This is easier to do in industries with high purchase frequency (ex. food delivery, Grubhub); there are inherent difficulties for industries with lower frequency (ex. electronics, Best Buy).
+Check out this article for some practical advice on how to model LTV.

 In order to understand profitability more deeply, let’s examine the law of diminishing returns in marketing.
 There are two aspects: CPAs increase as you pour more money into a channel; and LTVs decrease.
 Let’s illustrate this with a coupon (concession) example: